Art Business Resources

 • Google Workspace: Gmail, Google Meet, Chat, Drive, Docs, Sheets, and more!
 All integrate with my Squarespace website.

-• Bank of the West: the best commercial bank that I have found.
-I still have my credit union, but I knew I wanted a larger bank for my business.
-Bank of the West seems to at least try to use its financial services to support economic activities that are good for communities and the planet.
+• BMO (Bank of Montreal): the best commercial bank that I have found.
+I still love a good credit union, but I knew I wanted a larger bank for my business.
+BMO seems to at least try to use its financial services to support economic activities that are good for communities and the planet.

-• Square: for credit card processing point of sale (in person sales at shows, markets, and and studio visits)
+• Square: for credit card processing point of sale (in person sales at shows, fairs, markets, and studio visits).
+You don’t even need the reader device anymore.
+Everything can tap on your phone!

-• Faire: I am looking into it, but Faire is another great platform where retailers can make bulk orders of maker’s handmade goods.
+• Faire: I am looking into it, but Faire seems like a great platform where retailers can make bulk orders of maker’s handmade goods.
 Artists and makers get to set their wholesale and retail prices and minimum order amounts.

 • USPS Business: USPS Business Customers get access to complimentary services that make shipping customer orders easier plus it integrates with my Squarespace online shop.